playfultechnology/audio-guestbook/README.md

 Watch the full step-by-step tutorial on how to use the code here to build your own at https://youtu.be/dI6ielrP1SE

 ![grafik](https://user-images.githubusercontent.com/14326464/183045245-b6572d3d-1c0b-4fd0-9152-df6e01e44755.png)
-Nordfern W61 Fernsprech-Tischapparat, German Democratic Republic, built 1962, case made of duroplast Bakelit.
+**Nordfern W61 Fernsprech-Tischapparat**, German Democratic Republic, built 1962, case made of duroplast Bakelit.
 Luckily, the handheld switch was in good condition and also the white pushbutton could be used without problems.

 **Some additional hints on building this audio guestbook (DD4WH, August 4th, 2022)**